 As monkeypox cases in New York City continue to rise, New Yorkers have inquired about this type of orthopoxvirus and how to get the vaccine.
 Here is what you need to know.

-- New York has declared a state of emergency as Monkeypox continues to spread
+- New York recently declared a state of emergency in response to the Monkeypox outbreak, although cases are currently declining.

-- Cases in New York City continue to increase, but monkeypox infections are rarely fatal and most people infected recover on their own– though the process can be painful.
+- Monkeypox infections are rarely fatal and most people infected recover on their own– though the process can be painful.

 - Transmission can happen during intimate activities, and also direct contact with a rash of someone who has the virus.